 HIKI NŌ is the first and only weekly student news show with a statewide network of schools.
 Under their teachers' guidance, students from 90 public, private and charter schools from across the islands share stories from their communities to Hawaiʻi and the world.

 Career Pathways with Community Business Advisory Organizations

 Hawai‘i’s public high schools are organized to provide pathways to college, work and careers.
 Many of the high school academies have community business advisory boards that help guide the programs.
-For example, Farrington High has five academies: creative technology, business, culinary and teaching, health and engineers.
+For example, Farrington High has five academies: creative arts and technology, business and natural resources, culinary and teaching, health, and engineering.
 Early college and advanced placement opportunities are embedded in the academies.
 FCH enterprise, the parent company of Zippy’s, has students complete paid internships.
 Students learn skills related to getting a paycheck, punctuality working with managers and colleagues.